franticnerd/bigdata-bootcamp/content/docs/sessions/Python-for-Data-Analysis.md

 print(a)
 ```

 You can mix integer indexing with slice indexing.
-However, doing so will yield an array of lower rank than the original array:
+However, integer indexing will yield an array of lower rank than the original array:

 ```python
 row_r1 = a[1, :]    # Rank 1 view of the second row of a